Skip to content

 sudo csm install-deps # Install core system dependencies

-sudo csm status # Show tmux status in the CLI
+sudo csm status # Show tmux status overview

 sudo csm update-plugins # Update plugins (download + deploy)